pensierinmusica/hermes-js/README.md

 };
 ```

-When interacting with an HTTP **REST API**, the url paths and HTTP methods for each action can be added directly in the dispatch function, or through a middleware that adds the correct metadata (so you don’t need to manually include them each time).
+If your app interacts with an HTTP **REST API**, the url paths and HTTP methods for each action can be added directly in the dispatch function, or through a middleware that adds the correct metadata (so you don’t need to manually include it each time).

 ```js
 // /actions/server/middleware/http-meta.js